Updated 9th November, 2020

 All three offerings give you compelling reasons to sign up.
 The content they provide is excellent and the availability is improving all the time.

 Stan delivers a massive content library.
 Many well-known titles are exclusive to Stan, making this a valuable selling point.
 The interface is slick and easy to use, and the combination of search and save-for-later features is quite valuable.

-Foxtel Now’s live-streaming feature can be either a pro or a con.
+Foxtel Now’s live-streaming sports option is unrivalled.
 If you like not having to think about what to watch, then Foxtel Now works wonders.
 But the big differentiator is the Sports Package add-on.
-Neither Stan nor Netflix provide access to live sport.
+Neither Stan nor Netflix provides access to live sport right now – although Stan Sport is going to shake things up a bit when it launches.
 But Foxtel is known for it’s exclusive access to a wide range of live broadcasts.
-These include Aussie favourites like AFL, NRL, Super Rugby, Supercars and F1®.
+These include Aussie favourites like AFL, NRL, Supercars and F1®.
 European football fans can enjoy live streams of UEFA Champions League, Serie A, Bundesliga and La Liga matches.
 While US sports fans gain access to both the NBA and NFL.
 Not to mention international rugby, cricket and tennis – all live.
 And Foxtel Now makes it accessible like never before.
 No cables.
 No satellite dish.
 No install.
 Just sign up and stream!
 Moreover, the service also offers hundreds of titles available on demand.